sovpro/delimited-stream/README.md

 [![Build status for Node.js 8.x and newer](https://github.com/sovpro/delimited-stream/workflows/Node.js%208.x%20and%20newer%20/badge.svg?branch=master)](https://github.com/sovpro/delimited-stream/commits/master)

-By default buffered data is emitted without the delimiter each time the delimiter is encountered.
-Optionally, the delimiter can be included by passing a value that evaluates to true as the second parameter to the constructor.

 ## Constructor

 The constructor requires a Buffer instance or string value representing the delimiter.